Elliott Investment Management: Ahold Delhaize

 In November 2021, Elliott Advisors announced that it is a large investor with a 3% economic interest in Europe's largest supermarket business, Ahold Delhaize, valued at approximately $1 billion.

 BioMarin Pharmaceuticals

 In November 2023, Elliott Investment Management spent over $1 billion on a stake in BioMarin, which focuses on rare genetic disorders and is valued at about $16 billion.

 Johnson Controls Inc.

 In May 2024, Elliott Advisors announced that it is a large investor in Johnson Controls valued at approximately $1 billion.

 Southwest Airlines

 In June 2024, Elliott Management announced that it had taken a $1.9 billion position in Southwest Airlines and would seek to oust leadership at the carrier, arguing it had "failed to evolve" citing "leadership's stubborn unwillingness to evolve the Company's strategy."
 The fund launched a website, StrongerSouthwest.com, with a letter for shareholders arguing in favor of its changes.
-That September, Southwest announced a shakeup of corporate leadership in response to pressure from Elliott.
+That September, Southwest announced a shakeup of corporate leadership in response to pressure from Elliott, eliminating two board positions and resulting in the retirement of Southwest's CEO Gary C. Kelly, the chief financial officer, and the chief administrative officer.
+Under Elliott's pressure, Southwest eliminated several unique features of its airline, such as its open seating policy and offering two free checked bags, implementing the first mass layoffs in its 53 year history, introducing basic economy fares, and adding redeye flights and premium seating.